Configuration Reference

 inverter:

-type: default # Type of inverter - fronius_gen24, fronius_gen24_legacy, evcc, default (default will disable inverter control - only displaying the target state) - preset: default
+type: default # Type of inverter - victron, fronius_gen24, fronius_gen24_legacy, evcc, default (default will disable inverter control - only displaying the target state) - preset: default

-address: 192.168.1.12 # Address of the inverter (fronius_gen24, fronius_gen24_legacy only)
+address: 192.168.1.12 # Address of the inverter (fronius_gen24, fronius_gen24_legacy, victron)

 user: customer # Username for the inverter (fronius_gen24, fronius_gen24_legacy only)